 Given Brisbane is a pretty small place, you’d probably think it’s pretty straight forward to pick a spot to stay.
-Having lived here my whole life I tend to go on auto-pilot and don’t really think about the best locations for travellers to base themselves, until one of my out-of-town friends asks me.
+Having lived here my whole life I tend to go on auto-pilot and don’t really think about the best locations for travellers to base themselves until one of my out-of-town friends asks me.
 With that in mind, I thought I’d share some insight on the best places to base yourself in Brisbane and the best hotels to stay at during your trip to Brisbane.

 If you don’t have a car, the best place to base yourself in the first instance has to be Brisbane CBD.
 If you stay in the city you can catch the AirTrain to Central Station from the airport, which may save you money in place of catching a cab.
-Staying in town gives you easy access to most of what there is to see and do within Brisbane itself.
+Staying in town gives you easy access to most of what there is to see and do in Brisbane itself.
 You can catch the free City Hopper along the river to help you get around and walk pretty much everywhere else you need to with great ease, including to SouthBank, West End, Fortitude Valley and Kangaroo Point.

 Best places to stay in Brisbane CBD

 I’ve stayed at Meriton Apartments before and really enjoy them, their rooms are always clean and modern with everything you need.
 The units are fully self-contained which gives you more space than a traditional hotel room and you can save money by preparing a few meals in your room using the kitchenette.
 It also gives you a chance to catch up on your laundry if you’re travelling for a while.
-Meriton have two Brisbane CBD locations, one on Adelaide Street and the other on Herschel Street.
+Meriton has two Brisbane CBD locations, one on Adelaide Street and the other on Herschel Street.
 What I also like about these places is you get great views of the city, Southbank or the Storey Bridge and beyond, depending which location you stay at.

 If a serviced apartment isn’t your thing, check out NEXT Hotel.
 I spent a night at NEXT earlier this year and reviewed it, which you can read here.
 The hotel is very modern and comfortable and is smack bang in the middle of everything, set right above the Queen Street Mall.
 It gives you easy walking access to Southbank and all the big shops and you can easily walk in the other direction to access Fortitude Valley and all the fun, food and bars of Eagle Street.